 5. Occasional (OCNL) indicates that an area of thunderstorms, or cumulonimbus cloud, or towering cumulus cloud, consists of well-separated features which affect, or are forecast to affect, an area with a maximum spatial coverage between 50 and 75 per cent of the area concerned (at a fixed time or during the period of validity)

 6. Mountain obscured (MT OBSC) should be used to indicate widespread mountain obscuration.
-(Reference: EUR eANP, VOLUME II, PART V – METEOROLOGY, EXAMPLE FOR SPECIFIC REGIONAL REQUIREMENTS)
+(Reference: EUR eANP, VOLUME II, PART V – METEOROLOGY, EXAMPLE FOR SPECIFIC REGIONAL REQUIREMENTS).
+Mountain obscuration may be caused by hydrometeors or lithometeors, e.g. significant smoke clouds.

 7. Frequent (FRQ) indicates an area of cumulonimbus cloud or towering cumulus cloud, within which there is little or no separation between adjacent CB or TCU clouds, with a maximum spatial coverage greater than 75% of the area affected, or forecasts to be affected, by the phenomenon (at a fixed time or during the period of validity).
 Note that FRQ TS corresponds the issuance of a SIGMET, not an AIRMET